 The film earned 13 Leo Awards at the 2014 Leos, including Best Cinematography.
 It is the most awarded short film in the history of the Leos.

 It went on to play in dozens of festivals.
 It was featured by Telefilm in several programs including "The Longest Day" winter solstice festival.
 It aired on "Air Canada".

 Based on the strength of this short, writer/director Marshall Axani was able to secure funding from the Harold Greenberg Shorts to Features Foundation for us to make our third short film, "Mina.Minerva".

 Marshall also won the Telefilm Microbudget grant in 2016 to produce his first feature, which I also shot with him.

-Our relationship and level of collaboration has only grown and matured over the years.
+Our relationship and level of collaboration has grown and matured enormously over the years.

 I enjoy several long term professional relationships in the industry.
 I like being part of a team and sticking together over time as we all grow.

 "The Seahorse Trainer" is a surreal fantasy about a man who trains seahorses.

 I was happy to collaborate with directors Babak Bina and Ricardo Bonisoli, and visual effects supervisor Rhys Claringbull who spend their days at Industrial Light and Magic making Star Wars.